 A third reason ERCP may be performed on a pancreatic cancer patient is to prepare a patient for surgery, Gress said.

 As with any patient undergoing ERCP, there are inherent risks for complications like bleeding or pancreatitis.
 Pancreatitis can delay diagnosis or treatment of pancreatic cancer.
 It can also be deadly.

 “Every procedure can turn into something not great,” Goodman said.
 “You need to know what you’re doing when you’re doing the procedure so you can prevent some of those bad things from happening.”

-ERCP also brings infection risk to any patient undergoing the procedure but can be especially dangerous for pancreatic cancer patients.
+ERCP brings infection risk to any patient undergoing the procedure, but can be especially dangerous for cancer patients.